jayrox/bragi/README.md

 * input_select.music_playlists

 ### Required edits:
-Sorry there are so many entity ids that need to be updated, it seems that not all functionality is provided under a single entity or device.

 * media_player_entity_mass: the Home Assistant media_player entity id provided by the Music Assistant integration
 * entity_button_favorite: the Home Assistant entity id for the media player's favorite button
 * \<media player id>: replace with the media_player entity id from Home Assistant